- Home

 Tests for bowel cancer

-If your doctor suspects you have bowel cancer, you may have some of the tests described here, but you are unlikely to need them all.
+If your doctor suspects you have bowel cancer, you may have some of the tests described in this section but you are unlikely to need them all.
 Some tests may be repeated during or after treatment to check how well treatment is working.
 It may take up to a week to get your test results.
 If waiting for test results makes you feel anxious, it may help to talk to a friend or family member, or call Cancer Council 13 11 20 for support.

 Learn more about: